nmeum/qbe-reader/README.md

 Most of the syntax is support but only a handful of instructions are properly parsed presently.
 For this reason, the API is not stable and still subject to change.

+I am using this parser to develop a symbolic execution tool for QBE IL: https://github.com/nmeum/qsym

 ### Usage

 The library is presently not available on crates.io.